 7. Treat your windows nicely.

 Nobody wants to see a naked window… or see you naked in your window!
-Ensure that your home remains private by adding window treatments that can be both beautiful and functional.
+Ensure that your home remains private by adding window curtains that can be both beautiful and functional.

 5. Find a signature scent.